 FACT: This is simply not true.
-Hispanic Americans represent 20% of the more than 20 million people involved in direct selling, and for whom direct selling represents a key entry point to join the growing ranks of Latino business owners.

-The low cost of entry and low risk of direct selling makes it appealing to many Americans looking to empower themselves and their families.
-The typical start-up cost is \$100 or less - as opposed to the thousands or even millions associated with franchises or other types of small businesses.
-In addition, direct sellers have protections against financial risk through DSA's Code of Ethics, which requires its member companies to buy back unused inventory at no less than 90% of the original purchase price.
+Hispanic Americans represent 22% of the some 20.5 million people involved in direct selling, and for whom direct selling represents a key entry point to join the growing ranks of Latino business owners.
+The low cost of entry and low risk of direct selling is appealing to many Americans looking to empower themselves and their families.
+The average start up cost is \$106.40- as opposed to the thousands or even millions associated with franchises or other types of small businesses.

-However, there are bad actors in the marketplace that sometimes masquerade as direct sellers and target vulnerable populations.
+However, there are bad actors in the marketplace that sometimes masquerade as direct selling companies and target vulnerable populations.
 That is why it is critical that safeguards are put in place to educate consumers and sellers and to guard against pyramid schemes.
 For that reason, DSA supports H.R.
+3409, the

-5230, the Anti-Pyramid Promotional Scheme Act of 2016, a bipartisan legislation that protects the financial security of Latinos and all Americans by clearly defining the difference between a direct selling company and pyramid scheme.
-This pro-consumer legislation helps consumers avoid pyramid schemes and preserves the integrity of the direct selling model - a vehicle of economic opportunity for millions of Hispanic Americans and many others.
+Anti-Pyramid Promotional Scheme Act of 2017, bipartisan legislation that protects the financial security of Latinos and all Americans by clearly defining the difference between a direct selling company and pyramid scheme.
+This pro-consumer legislation helps consumers avoid pyramid schemes and preserves the integrity of the direct selling model - a vehicle of economic opportunity for millions of Hispanic Americans, African Americans, and many others.